-There's an unused item in the game, a white mushroom with red hearts on it, named "DUMMY".
+There's an unused item in the game named "DUMMY".
+Its design resembles that of the Life Shroom from the Paper Mario series.
 It restores 60 HP for Bowser when used.
 If used while Mario and Luigi are fighting an enemy that Bowser inhaled with the Vacuum Block, they will throw it in the air and it will explode, restoring Bowser's HP with its effervescent vapors.

 Code (US version):

 Unused Enemy Behaviors

 Certain enemies in the game are only meant to be fought with either Mario and Luigi or Bowser, and the other(s) will never encounter it in normal gameplay.
 However, if hacking is used to encounter the enemies with the other character(s), you can see that their behaviors change:

 - Naplock - Its sleeping snot-bubble is avoided just by standing there, but you can be damaged by it if you jump while it's above you.
 Its block-drop attack is dodgeable with jump; you can break the bricks by jumping.
 This is very easy to do just by mashing the button.

 - Dark Mechawful - Its punching attack is countered by hammering.
 Its countdown attack is replaced by one that spawns the stars that the head uses when attacking Mario & Luigi on its own, which slowly move toward you and only hurt you sometimes.
 Its counter is jump.
 This could be the game glitching rather than something unfinished, possibly the game trying to use the head's star attack with the body attached.